Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - To allow convenient access to the recipes provided by all other members

-- To promote a local catering supplies company
+- To promote a local catering supplies company specialising in kitchen utensils

 The website focuses on the following three types of recipes but it is not limited.
 The admin has the capability to add a new category for different categories.